thegeek-sys/Vault/Class/Cybersecurity/Introduction.md

 >- Threat → any circumstance or event with the potential to adversely impact organizational operations
 >- Vulnerability → weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source

+### Threat consequeces
+- *unauthorized disclosure* → is a threat to confidentiality (a circumstance or event whereby an entity gains access to data for which the entity is not authorized)
+- *deception* → is a threat ti either system integrity or data integrity (a circumstance or event that may result in an authorized entity receiving false data and believing it to be true)
+- *distruption* → is a threat to availability or system integrity (a circumstance or event that interrupts or prevents the correct operation of system services and functions)
+- *usurpation* → is a threat to system integrity (a circumstance or event that results in control of system services or functions by an unauthorized entity)

+### Threats and attacks
+- **falsification** → unauthorized modification of information (eg. MITM)
+- **denial-of-service** → the obstruction or degradation of a data service or information access (eg. email spam to slow down an email server)
+- **masquerading** → the fabrication of information that is purposed to be from someone who is not actually the author
+- **repudiation** → the denial of a commitment or data receipt (involves attempt to black out of a protocol that requires the different parties to provide receipts acknowledging that data has been received)
+- **interference** → the integration of multiple data sources and information flows to determine the source of a particular data stream or piece of information

 ---
 ## Other security concepts
 ### Authenticity